bmeviauac01/softwarelab1/docs/Lab-MSSQL/Exercise-1.md

 ## Insert via the view

 Create a trigger with the name `InsertCategoryWithParent` that allows inserting a new category through the view (that is, by specifying the category name and the parent category name).
-It is not necessary to set a parent category, but if it is specified and there is no category with the provided name, an error should be raised and the operation aborted.
+It is not necessary to set a parent category.
+Still, if it is specified and there is no category with the provided name, an error should be raised, and the operation aborted.

 You will need an _instead of_ trigger that allows us to define how to insert the data.
 The skeleton of the trigger is provided below.